Company Setup Costs Ireland

 Tax Registration Costs

-A lot of people don't think about registering their for tax once they incorporate but every company needs to
+A lot of people don't think about registering their company for tax once they incorporate.
+However, every

-When deciding to register for VAT, you can consult Revenue's article
+When deciding whether to register for VAT, you can consult Revenue's article

 Who should register for VAT?